Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 Its logo is the [fire emoticon](https://emojipedia.org/fire) (?, werkt niet), the U+1F525 Unicode character.
 You can find it in the repo as: fire.png, kan emoji niet in file zetten??.

 Mojo is also the first language to introduce emojis as file extensions:
-Mojo’s source files have the fire emoticon extension like hello.🔥, or alternatively *.mojo*, as in *hello.mojo*.
+Mojo's source files have the fire emoticon extension like hello.🔥, or alternatively *.mojo*, as in *hello.mojo*.
-Mojo’s packages have an emoticon extension like greetings.📦, or alternatively *.mojopkg*, as in *greetings.mojopkg*.
+Mojo's packages have an emoticon extension like greetings.📦, or alternatively *.mojopkg*, as in *greetings.mojopkg*.

 Mojo users are called *mojicians 🪄*.
 The universe of all things Mojo is called the *Modverse*.